Valve/tyrion/README.md

 Parser is EcmaScript 3/5/6 compatible.

-This parser would not be possible without acorn-js.
+This parser would not be possible without [acorn-js](https://github.com/marijnh/acorn). :heart_eyes:
 Huge thanks to @marijnh for doing the hardest part.